 As in any case, preparedness is key when it comes to helping caregivers.
 Here are a few ways to get and stay prepared.

 Depending on the needs of the family member or patient, Depends, Poise, and Glucerna products are also items that the caregiver may need to have on hand.
-All of these items, plus Ensure in various flavors, are available at Sam’s Club.
-Sam’s club offers convenient options like club pick-up and discrete shipping.
-Buying in bulk at Sam’s Club makes sure that the caregiver never runs out of needed items.
-For any questions regarding these items, see the pharmacist at your local Sam’s Club.
+Bulk buying at a store like Sam’s Club can be helpful!

 Are you a caregiver?
 How have others helped you best in your caregiving journey?